 Gen7 Hydrological assessments and monitoring services include:

-o Aquifer characterization through slug tests, step tests, pumping tests, recovery tests and infiltration tests followed by analytical modeling using solution algorithms which fit the characteristics of each aquifer.
+- Aquifer characterization through slug tests, step tests, pumping tests, recovery tests and infiltration tests followed by analytical modelling using solution algorithms which fit the characteristics of each aquifer.

-o Calculation of the twenty-year sustained yield (using the Farvolden and Modified Moell Methods
+- Calculation of the twenty-year sustained yield (using the Farvolden and Modified Moell Methods).

-o Shallow well field design for groundwater environmental assessments and remediation including piezometers, monitoring wells, recovery wells, observation wells, culvert wells, slope stability inclinometers, shallow “small-bore” horizontal wells
+- Shallow well field design for groundwater environmental assessments and remediation including piezometers, monitoring wells, recovery wells, observation wells, culvert wells, slope stability inclinometers, shallow “small-bore” horizontal wells.

-o Well field calculations to determine the optimum number and spacing of wells to provide the desired long-term yield for a water supply system
+- Well field calculations to determine the optimum number and spacing of wells to provide the desired long-term yield for a water supply system.